Self-leadership: Because the strategy only works when the woman behind it trusts herself enough to use it.

 Not a productivity system.
 Not a mindset hack.
 Not another framework to implement perfectly and then feel guilty about when you don't.

-Self-leadership is the deliberate, progressive shift from seeking the answers outside yourself to trusting the wisdom inside you.
+Self-leadership is the deliberate, progressive shift from seeking the answers outside yourself to trusting the wisdom within you.
 From external validation to inner authority.
-From the exhausting search for the right coach, the right program, the right system, the right sign - to a growing confidence in your own judgement, your own timing, your own path.
+From the exhausting search for the right coach, the right program, the right system, the right sign, to a growing confidence in your own judgement, your own timing, your own path.

 It's self-worth in action.